Nneji123/Serving-Machine-Learning-Models/README.md

 pip install -r requirement.txt
 ```
 Same goes for the other projects in this repository as well.
-## Building Machine Learning Model: Car Price Prediction
+## Building Machine Learning Model: Car Price Prediction⚡
 In this project we will be building a machine learning regression model that can predict the price of a car based on some features.
 The dataset used can be found on [Kaggle]() and can also be found in this [repository](https://github.com/Nneji123/Serving-Machine-Learning-Models/blob/master/Data/cars.csv).
 You can check out the notebooks [folder](https://github.com/Nneji123/Serving-Machine-Learning-Models/tree/master/Notebooks) which contains the notebook used for analysing and visualising the data and building our model.
-### How to save Models with Joblib
+### How to save Models with Joblib⚡
 Joblib is a set of tools to provide lightweight pipelining in Python.
 You can read more about Joblib [here](https://joblib.readthedocs.io/en/latest/).
 To save our model I used joblib to save the model as a pickle file(.pkl) so we can later use the model to make predictions.
 To save your models(assuming you've built a model) you can do that by running:
 ```python
 import joblib